Exploring the Science and Spirit of Death and Beyond

 Sonya Lott, PhD is a licensed psychologist who focuses on anticipatory, acute, and complicated grief.
 She is offering a breakout session on Why Every Grief Process is Unique, and a Saturday workshop on Complicated Grief that will include experiential exercises and processes for identifying and managing complicated grief.

-Mitch Metzner, PhD, a hospice midwife, environmental epidemiologist and minister, is offering a Saturday workshop on Men and Grief, featuring hands-on exercises to explore the unique ways in which men experience and express the pain of loss.
+Dr. Mitch Metzner, a hospice midwife and minister, is offering a Saturday workshop on Men and Grief, to explore the unique ways that men experience and express the pain of loss.
 He is also presenting a session on Grief, Gratitude, and Hope at the End-of-Life and private sessions by appointment.
 This presentation and Mitch's workshop are both included in our CE TRACK.

 Suzane Northrop is our official "medium-in-residence" and one of our most popular presenters .
 We are delighted to have her with us this year to teach a workshop on "The Essence of Intuition."
 In this pre-conference workshop you will learn how to fine-tune your intuitive abilities via interactive exercises and small group processes where you will practice reading for others.
 Suzane will also be offering a breakout session (included with general admission), and gallery-style audience readings on Sunday morning in addition to offering private readings and a small group spirt circle (by appointment).